volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 **Important note:** remember that array indexes start at `0`.

-You can access array element by referring to its index:
+You can access an array element by referring to its index:

 ```javascript
 const users = ["John", "Andrew", "Mike"];